-This amount is stated including VAT and includes half of the all-in cost of employment of SFT's only member of staff engaged in public relations, our Communications Manager.
+This amount is stated including VAT and includes half of the all-in cost of employment of SFT's only member of staff engaged in public relations, our Head of Communications.
 It is assessed that this role is directed 50% to external communications and 50% to internal matters and communication with other public-sector stakeholders.